Financial Times (opinion): "Has economics failed?"Άρθρα | 04-05-2018 11:42

 Lack of prosperity adds weight to idea of economics' failure

-From Konstantinos Gravas, Athens, Greece
+From Konstantinos Gravas, National and Kapodistrian University of Athens, Greece

 Delivering the Adam Smith Lecture 2006, Sir Mervyn King described money as a social institution.
 As its value depends on trust, much of financial history has taught us to create institutions in which people can have trust (“Has economics failed?”, FT.com, May 1).